 Using Raw Files in SSIS

 The raw file in SSIS is a special kind of binary file, optimized for and intended for use only through SSIS.
-This special file is intended to store temporary result sets on disk to allow reuse of data across multiple packages and multiple executions.
+This file type stores temporary result sets on disk to allow reuse of data across multiple packages and multiple executions.

-- The same result set is reused several times as part of the different data flow (or even different packages)
+- The package reuses the same result set several times as part of the different data flow (or even different packages)

 - Due to size or query complexity, retrieving a particular set of reference data takes a significant amount of time